 Addressing the Elephant in the Room: Policy Outlook for Energy Efficiency

-A fast-moving panel discussion on the pitfalls and opportunities of federal support.
-Moderated by Chris Dorsi (Habitat X), with panelists that include Kara Saul Rinaldi (VP of Government Affairs and Policy, Home Performance Coalition), Steve Cowell (President, E4TheFuture), Tim Miller (CEO, Enhabit), and Dan Kartzman (Senior Advisor, NYSERDA).
+A fast-moving panel discussion on the pitfalls and opportunities of federal support, with panelists that included Kara Saul Rinaldi (VP of Government Affairs and Policy, Home Performance Coalition), Steve Cowell (President, E4TheFuture), Dan Kartzman (Senior Advisor, NYSERDA), and Tim Miller (CEO, Enhabit).
+The panel was moderated by Chris Dorsi (Habitat X).

-A hands-on workshop that’ll give you solid guidance on how to fortify your own marketing and messaging campaigns.
+A hands-on workshop that provided solid guidance on how to fortify your own marketing and messaging campaigns.
 Hosted by Habitat X Fellow Griffin Hagle and Habitat X Founder Chris Dorsi.
-The media manager for this session is J West.
+The media manager for this session was J West.

 Summary: “We’ve discussed this issue for an entire generation now: the home performance industry suffers from a broad misunderstanding among consumers.
 Much of this shortfall is simply caused by poor communication and imperfect media skills.
 Helping you improve your approach, to reach both existing and new markets, is the subject of this session.

 Participants reviewed and analyzed case studies of successful current media campaigns that leverage magazines, blogs, podcasts, social media, and in-person presentations.
 The intent of this initiative is to reveal what types of media current consumers pay attention to and what they’re increasingly ignoring.